Ahmad Sanjar: Battle of Saveh (11 Agust 1119)

+Victorious, Sanjar pushed to Baghdad.
+Whereupon Mahmud was married to one of Sanjar's daughters and made his uncle's heir.
+However, the narrowness of his victory highlighted to Sanjar just how precarious his situation was.
+Later, after some efforts, peace was made between the two sides.
+Mahmud, as Sanjar's vassal, was appointed to govern the western territories of the country, excluding Ray and Sanjar restored the domains of Garshasp II, before returning back east.

-Campaign of Western Kara-Khanid (1130)
+Campaign against the Western Kara-Khanid (1130)

 As a result of the internal turmoil that broke out in the Western Kara-Khanid country in 1130, the Western Kara-Khanid ruler Arslan Khan asked for help from Sanjar.
 After a while, he announced that the internal unrest had ended and asked for Sanjar to return.
 Later, it was revealed that Sanjar would be assassinated by Arslan Khan's order.
 Following these events, Sanjar marched to Samarkand with his army and laid siege to the city.
 The Seljuk army under the command of Sanjar captured Samarkand.

 Battle of Kashgar

 A miniature depicting the war with the Oghuz during the reign of Sultan Sanjar.
 Jami al-Tawarikh, TSMK, H.1653 (dated 1314).

 When the Qara-Khitans migrating west arrived in the Kara-Khanid lands, the Eastern Kara-Khanid ruler Ahmed Khan defeated the Qara-Khitans in 1122 and took them into his service.
 Later, after the death of Ahmed Khan, during the reign of the ruler who ascended to the Eastern Kara-Khanid throne, a rebellion broke out in the Eastern Kara-Khanid lands, including many tribes, primarily the Oghuz and Karluks.
 Taking advantage of this rebellion, the Qara-Khitans captured Balasagun.
 The Eastern Kara-Khanid, who were vassals of the Great Seljuk Empire, asked for help from the Great Seljuk Sultan Sanjar.
 Sanjar also organized an expedition with his army to the Eastern Kara-Khanid lands in 1130.
 The leader of the rebels fled upon hearing of Sanjar's arrival.
 Sanjar defeated the advancing towards the Eastern Islamic lands Qara-Khitai army near Kashgar, and then defeated the Oghuz, Karluks and other tribes.